27 March 2025

-The ugly blemish in this ideology is that the more or less fair, more or less bruising, more or less violent competition for income produces both winners and losers, and that, via the (at least nominally democratic) political struggle over state power, the winners are able to rig the rules of play in both politics and the gainful game to ensure that they come out on top and hang on to their advantages, privileges, etc. And what are the rules of play?
+The ugly blemish in this ideology is that the more or less fair, more or less bruising, more or less violent competition for income produces both winners and losers, and that, via the (at least nominally democratic) political struggle over state power, the winners, through their paid lobbyists, are able to rig the rules of play in both politics and the gainful game to ensure that they come out on top and hang on to their advantages, privileges, etc. And what are the rules of play?
 First and foremost, that the rights of private property be protected.
 How are these rights of dissociated private property exercised?
 For one, to enjoy the personal consumption afforded by spending income.
-For another, to deploy acquired private property to generate more income, preferably untrammelled by the resistance of trade unions and environmental regulations, which drags down profits from their potential maximum.
+For another, to invest acquired private property to generate more income, preferably untrammelled by the resistance of trade unions and environmental regulations, which drags down profits from their potential maximum.
 Hence the political lobbying to deregulate, i.e. to allow the gainful game to be played ruthlessly against people and the Earth without restraint.

-And millions of indoctrinated voters, who have fallen for the ideology of unfettered individualist freedom and all it stands for, go along with this, even thought they are losers in the gainful game.
+And millions of indoctrinated voters, who have fallen for the ideology of unfettered individualist freedom and all it stands for, go along with this, even though they are losers in the gainful game.
 Demanding merely crumbs from the table, consisting of affordable groceries and cheap gasoline, they are what you call suckers, about whom W.C.
 Fields said: "Never give a sucker an even break."
 (1941) To be sure, never has the deep truth of this cynical saying, with some thought, been more obscenely visible than today.
 It's a pity that no one is looking deeper, including even those critical ones who are purportedly "rethinking capitalism"*).

 *) Annual theme for 2025 at The New Institute in Hamburg (accessed 27 March 2025).

-Further reading: 'An Invisible Global Social Value' TT&S Vol. 5 no. 2, 2024.
+Further reading'An Invisible Global Social Value' TT&S Vol. 5 no. 2, 2024.

-Capitalocene & The global law of movement.
+Capitalocene & The global law of movement

 Tale of the Qua: A Philosophical Comedy.